-- General overview of the HIV epidemiology in the entire designated service area selected (specify the entire service area, as listed in Appendix B); - General description of the key services to be supported by this request, the amount requested, and the target populations (including sub-populations) to be served.
+- General overview of the HIV epidemiology in the entire proposed new service area.
+Specify the entire new service area by the most relevant geographic subunit (e.g., county, zip code). - General description of the key services to be supported by this request, the amount requested, and the target populations (including sub-populations) to be served.